 Introduction to Network Meta-Analysis

-2 days (approximately 12 hours teaching).
+2 days (10.25 hours core teaching plus 1.5 hour optional session).
 Methods include formal lectures, group work and computer practicals.

 The aim of this course is to introduce network meta-analysis and show how the models can be estimated using Stata.
 Network meta-analysis (NMA) is a method that pools evidence from randomised controlled trials that compare two or more treatments, but where each trial may compare different treatments.
 NMA allows one to simultaneously estimate relative effectiveness for any pair of treatments in the evidence network.

 By the end of the course participants should be able to: